kerthcet/homepage/themes/smigle/site/content/about.md

 {{< figure src="/images/profile.jpg" alt="profile" class="center-width-80-percent" >}}

-A software engineer living in London, right now working for a stealth AI startup as the founding engineer.
+A software engineer living in Cambridge, UK, right now working for a stealth AI startup as the founding engineer.

 I have years of experience in cloud computing, distributed systems, DevOps & MLOps & LLMOps, nowadays mainly focus on developing AI agents and LLM inference systems.
 I'm also the founder of [InftyAI](https://github.com/InftyAI), an open-source community committed to building solid AI infrastructures, like [llmaz](https://github.com/InftyAI/llmaz).
 Welcome to join us if you're interested.